 This focus on improved energy efficiency standards aims to ensure that builders use the most energy efficient and energy conserving products and practices available, in turn producing a home that is cost effective over the building's lifespan.
-Nearly every decision made on a new building is going to affect the EDR score, be it positively or negatively; therefore it is important to have a good Credit: State of CA Energy Commission understanding of how different elements can affect this score.
+Nearly every decision made on a new building is going to affect the EDR score, be it positively or negatively; therefore it is important to have a good understanding of how different elements can affect this score.